Building the AI-First Bank: A Strategic Guide

 The fastest way to see results: wrap AI agents around existing processes without requiring a complete technology overhaul.
 Rather than replacing legacy infrastructure, banks add an intelligent layer on top of current workflows.

 This works best when banks have clearly documented standard operating procedures.
 The AI agent follows these documented steps, ensuring consistency and compliance while adding intelligence.
 The benefit is speed: banks unlock near-term productivity gains without large-scale system replacements.
+However, Smart Overlay delivers maximum value when applied to a complete business domain (e.g., entire Consumer Lending workflow) rather than scattered across isolated use cases.

 Pathway 2: Agentic by Design